orbitalquark/gtdialog/doc/02_Usage.md

 Usage:

-    gcocoadialog ok-msgbox --text "We need to make sure you see this message" \
+    gtdialog ok-msgbox --text "We need to make sure you see this message" \
       --informative-text "(Yes, the message was to inform you about itself)" \
       --no-newline --float